catmeow72/catmeow72.github.io/notes.md

     3. Wait for your phone to appear
     4. Type `pair XX:XX:XX:XX:XX:XX` where the X's are replaced with your phone's MAC address shown along with your phone name
         <div class="tip">
-            You can use tab completion by pressing <span class="key">Tab</span> while typing the address.
+            You can use tab completion by pressing <span class="key">Tab</span> while typing the address.<br/>
-            If there are no other possible choices up to a certain point, this will complete up to that point, and if there's no other possible choices at all, you will have the complete MAC address.
+            If there are no other possible choices up to a certain point, this will complete up to that point,<br/>
+            and if there's no other possible choices at all, you will have the complete MAC address.<br/>
             If there is ambiguity, press <span class="key">Tab</span> again to see the possible choices.
         </div>
     5. Type `trust XX:XX:XX:XX:XX:XX` where the X's are replaced with the same MAC address.

 ### Steps to connect once phone is paired
 1. If not logged into SSH on your router, log in.
 2. Connect via Bluetooth with the following command: